Scaled Composites Stratolaunch: Development halt and sale

 The future of Stratolaunch had been in doubt since the death of company founder Paul Allen in October 2018, with speculation that Stratolaunch Systems could cease operations.
 Allen had been the source of funds for the capital-intensive development program since the project began in 2010, and the company founding in 2011.

 In January 2019, Stratolaunch announced it was halting development of its air-launched family of launch vehicles.

 On May 31, 2019, the company announced that it would cease operations and that sale of its assets was being explored.
 An asking price of US$400 million was reported, which would include the sole aircraft, the company facilities, equipment, the designs and other intellectual property.
 In June 2019 the Stratolaunch Systems company and assets were put up for sale by Vulcan for $400 million.

 By October 11, Stratolaunch announced it had new ownership and that it would continue regular operations, but did not disclose the identity of the investors.
 In December, the new owner was revealed to be Cerberus Capital Management, a specialist in the acquisition of distressed companies.
 After the acquisition, Stratolaunch is now focusing on offering high-speed flight test services.

-Post-ownership change
+Post-ownership changes

-By early 2020, Stratolaunch was developing the Talon-A reusable, rocket-powered, hypersonic flight vehicle (the Vulcan Aerospace Hyper-A concept in 2018).
-It could be carried by the airplane from 2022, up to three at once from 2023, and a larger concept vehicle, the Talon-Z, could carry cargo or people to orbit.
+By early 2020, Stratolaunch was developing the Talon-A reusable, rocket-powered, hypersonic flight vehicle (the Vulcan Aerospace Hyper-A concept in 2018), intended to reach Mach 5-7 after launch.
+Single Talon-A launch flights were planned for 2022, with an ambitious target to carry up to three hypersonic vehicles at once the following year.
+Larger concept vehicles, the Talon-Z and Black Ice, could carry cargo or people to orbit.

 The Stratolaunch made its second flight on April 29, 2021.
 Its third flight took place on January 16, 2022, from Mojave Air and Space Port; the flight lasted 4 hours 23 minutes and reached altitude of over 7,160 m and top speed of 330 km/h.
 It made its fourth flight on February 24, 2022.

-It made its eighth flight on October 28, 2022.
+On October 28, 2022, flight eight was the first captive carry flight with the Talon-A separation test vehicle, TA-0.

+On January 13, 2023, flight nine achieved a record duration of over six hours.
+Data on aerodynamic loads and interactions between the two vehicles were collected during this test.
+By April 1 2023, flight ten marked the start of routine operations.

+On March 5, 2024, the Stratolaunch released the Talon-A hypersonic vehicle at an altitude of about 35,000 ft.